THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 - Never forget that you are what you eat…ate!
 Cheaper animal protein and produce translates to poorer health.
 But…supply and demand, people!
 The more we demand 100% grass-fed/organic/pastured food, supply should go up and cost should go down!

-- Embrace your local farmer’s market or a monthly subscription service (like the aforementioned Thrive Market, Butcher Box, Crowd Cow, Vital Choice, Imperfect Produce, and/or Farmbox Direct) to buy the highest-quality meat, poultry, pork, fish, and produce.
+- Embrace your local farmer’s market or a monthly subscription service (like the aforementioned Thrive Market, Butcher Box, Crowd Cow, Vital Choice, Imperfect Produce, Misfits Market, and Farmbox Direct) to buy the highest-quality meat, poultry, pork, fish, and produce.

 - Patronize restaurants that support local farmers and use only the best ingredients in their dishes.
 With just a little research, you can probably find a blog/resource listing the healthiest restaurants in your area.
-I just did a simple Google search and found this one for my city (New York)!
-(If you’re a New Yorker, you must eat at Hearth!)
+I just did a quick Google search and found this resource for my city (Oakland, CA)!

 - Ask questions to shop and eat smart.
 Utilize the knowledge of your local butcher, and don’t be afraid to ask your server the source of the beef, chicken, pork, and fish on the menu!